makerdao/mips/MIP36/mip36.md

 ## Specification

-### MIP36c1: The Peg Stabilizer Compound Dai Leverag
+### MIP36c1: The Peg Stabilizer Compound Dai Leverage

-The contract has 4 methods only accessible by governance :
+The contract has 2 methods only accessible by governance :
- - `leverageLendingVault(uint256 amount)`
- - `leverageLendingLeverageVault(uint256 amount)`
- - `deleverageLendingVault(uint256 amount)`
+ - `leverage(uint256 amount)`
- - `deleverageLendingLeverageVault(uint256 amount)`
+ - `deleverage(uint256 amount)`

-`leverageLendingVault()` flash mint the amount of dai pass as parameter.
-Increase its position on cDai using the Compound Lending Vault and return the Dai flash minted.

-`leverageLendingLeverageVault()` flash mint the amount of dai pass as parameter.
-Increase its position on cDai using the Compound Farming Vault and return the Dai flash minted.
+`leverage()` flash mint the amount of dai pass as parameter.
+Increase its position on cDai using one Compound join and return the Dai flash minted.

-`deleverageLendingVault()` flash mint the amount of dai pass as parameter.
-Use the Dai to pay back its debt using the Compound Lending Vault, decrease its position and return the Dai flash minted.

-`deleverageLendingLeverageVault()` flash mint the amount of dai pass as parameter.
-Use the Dai to pay back its debt using the Compound Lending Vault, decrease its position and return the Dai flash minted.
+`deleverage()` flash mint the amount of dai pass as parameter.
+Use the Dai to pay back its debt using one Compound join, decrease its position and return the Dai flash minted.

+Two contracts will be deployed one for the Lending Join one for the Farming Join.

 ### MIP36c2: The Joins